alfiedotwtf/AABillFAQ/README.md

 * What format will a request for assistance take?
 Is it a letter, an email or a tap on the shoulder by an intelligence/police officer

+* If an employer is served a warrant or notice, can you quit without being legally liable

+* If a vulnerability is discovered, how do you determine if it was an accident and fix it, or a something done under a notice

+* Who is liable for loss or harm due to a changed from a notice